Lupin3000/Raspberry-PI-Tutorials/RaspberryPI_BeEF.md

 </html>
 ```

 Finally open in your browser the URL `http://192.168.0.1:3000/ui/panel` and login with your credentials (_you have modified in config.yaml_).

-If you follow the output inside the terminal, you will see that some other packages are required.
-Install them if needed.
+_Note: If you follow the output inside the terminal, you will see that some other packages are required.
+Install them if you need them (maybe in second terminal session) and execute the BeEF command again._

-##Additional
+## Additional

 If the client has JavaScript disabled, this attack will not work.